 - 21st Century Oncology in claims alleging abuse of monopoly power over its employees

 - ISDA in antitrust class actions and government investigations concerning credit default swaps

-- HCA Inc. in antitrust actions involving ambulatory surgery centers and certain compensation matters
+- HCA Inc. in antitrust actions involving ambulatory surgery centers and nurse compensation

 - JPMorgan in antitrust and CEA class actions concerning the alleged manipulation of LIBOR

 - Micron in antitrust class actions involving DRAM